davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

 In the short term, it's still possible to be gainfully employed in software while abstaining from AI.
 There'll be fewer and fewer such jobs as time goes by, but there should be at least a few years of generally available jobs writing code by hand.

 But these positions will become fewer and far between.
-A position of AI abstinence means ultimately exiting from professional software development.
+Choosing AI abstinence means ultimately exiting professional software development, at least at some point.

-<blockquote class="pullquote">A position of  abstinence means exiting from professional software development</blockquote>
+<blockquote class="pullquote">Choosing AI abstinence means exiting professional software development</blockquote>

-This might seem extreme, but be honest: not enough people are going to come around on the ethical issues to slow or stop the adoption of these tools.
+This might seem extreme, but be honest: these tools will become far more prolific over the short term.
+Not enough people are going to come around on the ethical issues to slow or stop their adoption.
 The country I live in is 350+ million people who tolerate the sexual exploitation and murder of children (as just one example).
 I say this not to encourage you to give in or sell out, but just to understand that the world of software development as you know it is going to become very small very fast.

 This is the consequence of the moral dilemma.
 You *can* opt-out.
 Almost every job that ever was or ever will be is something other than writing software.
 Most people make a living without writing software.
 But if you want to give AI a Hard Pass, you will eventually be giving your career as a programmer a hard pass, too (though please stick around for option three, below).